Jones3D-The-Infernal-Engine/Documentation/README.md

 # III.
 Extract compact levels files. (.CND)

-1. Extract all .
+5. Extract all .
 CND files in NDY folder using cndext.exe

-2. Always in NDY folder, you must have now several folders with the names of levels.
+6. Always in NDY folder, you must have now several folders with the names of levels.

-3. For each of them, move the extracted "key" folders to "...\LucasArts\Infernal Machine\Resource\3do\"
+7. For each of them, move the extracted "key" folders to "...\LucasArts\Infernal Machine\Resource\3do\"

-4. For each of them, move the extracted "mat" and "sound folders to "...\LucasArts\Infernal Machine\Resource\"
+8. For each of them, move the extracted "mat" and "sound folders to "...\LucasArts\Infernal Machine\Resource\"

-5. You can delete the extracted folders in NDY folder, they are now useless.
+9. You can delete the extracted folders in NDY folder, they are now useless.

-4. Download "Jones3D_test.ndy" provided here, put it in "...\LucasArts\Infernal Machine\Resource\ndy\"
+10. Download "Jones3D_test.ndy" provided here, put it in "...\LucasArts\Infernal Machine\Resource\ndy\"

-5. Launch Indy3D.exe and start the level: "Jones3D_test.ndy", if it works you are on the if it works you are on the good way.
+11. Launch Indy3D.exe and start the level: "Jones3D_test.ndy", if it works you are on the if it works you are on the good way.
 Else retry.

+# You should be able to load any original or custom level now.